Marcus' Portal at the Aboretum.

 Tatton was a wild King Country lad when he first enrolled in Art School in Dunedin in the mid-1980s.
 After two years, he set his sights on a Fine Arts course in Tasmania, where he studied from 1987 to 1990.
 Now, four decades later, he returns to Aotearoa with a rich legacy of sculptural practice and deep connections to the whenua.

 The connections run deeper than timber.
 Tatton’s great-grandfather was a ship’s doctor and dentist who travelled to Tasmania before settling in Nelson in the 1850s.
 Generations later, Marcus’s father Hone Tatton purchased bushland in Ongarue—land that Marcus now stewards and carves upon.
+Let's hear from him about where to now with his work?

 This exhibition is a celebration of those layered connections: across oceans, through whakapapa, and within the grain of the wood itself.
 Each sculpture invites us to reflect on the stories embedded in the land, the materials, and the hands that shape them.